Connecting to prior knowledge

 • Watching some photostories to identify the features of effective visuals (clarity, focus, transitions)

-Some example photostories are listed in the More Resources tab located at the bottom of this page.
-These photostories vary in terms of their appeal and this makes an excellent point of discussion as the children create the criteria for an effective photostory.
+Sample photostories are listed under More Resources at the bottom of this page.
+These photostories vary in terms of their appeal, and this makes an excellent point of discussion as the children create the criteria for an effective photostory.

-• Information text that matches the purpose (to inform) and audience (audience of their peers)
+• Creating an information text that matches the purpose (to inform) and audience (audience of their peers)

 • Deciding on flow and coherence, including title page, and effective use of subheadings and pronoun references within the information text